Edmund Ætheling: Life in exile

 to kill the little æthelings, Edward and Edmund, sons of King Edmund, but because it would seem as a great disgrace to him if they perished in England, when a short time had passed, he sent them to the king of Sweden to be killed.
 He, although there was a treaty between them, would in no wise comply with his entreaties, but sent them to the king of Hungary ... to be reared and kept alive.
 One of them, namely Edmund, with the passage of time, ended his life there.

 A late eleventh-century entry in manuscript D of the Anglo-Saxon Chronicle says that Cnut sent Edward to Hungary "to betray".
 The historian Nicholas Hooper regards the statement that he went directly from England to Hungary as "oversimplified", and the entry does not mention Edmund.
-Other sources suggest that they spent part of their exile at the court of Yaroslav I, prince of Kiev (then the capital of Kievan Rus').
+Other sources suggest that they spent part of their exile at the court of Yaroslav I, prince in Kiev (then the capital of Kievan Rus').
 The historian and genealogist Szabolcs de Vajay argues that later writers such as John of Worcester, who say that the brothers were sent directly to Hungary from Sweden, are wrong.
 He cites the Leges Edwardi Confessoris, which states that they were received by Yaroslav, and the late eleventh-century German chronicler Adam of Bremen, who says that they were "condemned to exile in Russia", as early sources which say that they first went to Russia.
 However, the Leges is not an early source; it dates to the 1140s, contemporary with John of Worcester's Chronicle.
 De Vajay suggests that the brothers stayed in Sweden until 1028.
 In that year, King Olaf of Norway fled to Sweden and then Kiev after being defeated by Cnut and losing his kingdom, and de Vajay thinks that Edmund and Edward accompanied him.
 A claimant to the Hungarian kingship, Andrew, fled to Russia after being expelled from his home country, and in 1046 he returned and seized the throne.
 De Vajay further suggests that Edmund and Edward ended up in Hungary because they joined Andrew's expedition.